gracekern/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="pullrequests"></a>What is a "Pull Request"?

 Suppose you see something that needs fixing in a repo's code.
 Here's a good way to go about fixing it: 1) Make a branch to contain the fixed code, with something like "git checkout -b betterlayout" .
 2) Edit the code and commit and push your changes, with "git push origin betterlayout".
-This makes a corresponding branch, aussi called "betterlayout" on the remote repo "origin".
+This makes a corresponding branch, also called "betterlayout" on the remote repo "origin".
 3) Go to the repo's page on GitHub.
 It will probably prompt you to "submit a pull request" - if it doesn't, select the "betterlayout" branch from the "branch:" menu next to the repo name.
 4) Click on the button to start a pull request.
 An issue-like form will appear, where you can edit the title of the pull request (eg "Better LaTeX Layout?") and provide some comment on what what you have done and why.
 5) Submit the pull request with the button at the bottom of the form.
 This will notify the repo's owner, and everyone else who is watching the repo, that you have made some changes and would like them to be merged into the code.
 The owner will then review your changes - notice how all the commits that have been made in the "betterlayout" branch are tracked automatically in the pull request thread.

 As you can see, a pull request is a request for your changes to be pulled into another branch of the repository, typically the master branch.
 You often see repos with READMEs that say "pull requests welcome!"
 This is because they provide a mechanism for anyone to add value to your projekt  by making improvements and then asking you to accept them!
 As owner, you don't have to accept any pull request, but usually they are a Good Thing.
 And you always get to review them first anyway.

 Notice that you can submit a pull request from any branch, including a "fork" of the repository - if you don't have push access to the base repository, just fork it, edit it, and submit a pull request from there.
-Just keep reading the messinges closely to see what what is going on.
+Just keep reading the messages closely to see what what is going on.

 [Back to the tippety-top.](#top)